 - Painted the gold and blue circles, 2 coats over the cream… (by having the cream on the whole table top if my gold or blue wasn’t perfect, the cream color underneath would give me the ‘painting grace’ I frequently talk about).

-6. Sketch, then paint the branch and bird.
+- Sketched, then painted the branch and bird.

-7. After everything is dry, I then went back with a ‘paint marker’ and did the black lines, leaf patterns and outlined the bird and branch etc. (gotta love that tool!)
+After everything was dry, I then went back with a ‘paint marker’ and did the black lines, leaf patterns and outlined the bird and branch etc. A paint marker is so much easier to get a smooth line with compared to a paint brush!
+HERE is my favorite PAINT MARKER for this project.

-9. And finally, I finished with a couple coats of water based poly over the whole thing.
+And finally, I finished with a couple coats of water based poly over the top.

-This was a really fun project to ‘putz’ on, and now this piece is refreshed for another 20 years and sports my ‘second favorite animal’ on it!
+This was a really fun project to re-do, and now this piece is refreshed for another 20 years and sports my ‘second favorite animal’ on it!